Cocker Spaniel Health Issues

 Prevention Strategies

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Cocker Spaniels have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to ear infections and cataracts.
+Practical Cocker Spaniels care is shaped by three things: medium size, moderate shedding, and a known predisposition to ear infections and cataracts.

 When to See the Vet